jcisio/docker-drupal/README.md

 Quick test
 ----------

-To test quickly, run `./generate.sh`, it will create a `tests` folder with the intended structure and example files, run docker-compose and open example urls in browser.
-When finish testing, press Ctrl-C to close docker-compose and clean up the `tests` folder.
+To test quickly, run `./demo.sh`, it will run `docker-compose` with the `demo` folder and open example urls in browser.
+When finish testing, press Ctrl-C to clean up containers.

 Configuration
 -------------

-Copy `.env-example` to `.env` and edit the path to PHP code base and MySQL data.
+Export the path to PHP code base and MySQL data into environment variables.
+You can put them in ~/.profile so that they won't be lost after reboot.

+    export DOCKER_PATH_WEB=/home/drupal/web
+    export DOCKER_PATH_MYSQL=/home/drupal/mysql

-You need code base (let's say `~/workspace`) for your vhost with the following files :
+You need code base (let's say `~/web`) for your vhost with the following files:

-* `html` folder contain different projects
+* `html` folder contain different projects.
+All your files should be here.

 * `cache` folder for persistent cache storage like Bash history or Drush cache.